php-http/documentation/integrations/symfony-bundle.rst

         toolbar:
             captured_body_length: 1000 # Capture the first 1000 chars of the HTTP body

-The toolbar is automatically turned of when ``kernel.debug = false``.
+The toolbar is automatically turned off when ``kernel.debug = false``.
 You can also disable the toolbar by configuration.

 .. code-block:: yaml